olooney/oranlooney.com/content/post/playfair.md

         return percentage

 This approach is still a little slow (still less than a second) but seemingly quite reliable.
-Nonsense gets scores under 10%, which even very bad/malformed English usually gets over 80%.
+Nonsense gets scores under 10%, while even very bad/malformed English usually gets over 80%.
 It's not fast enough to use for inner loop of the search, but it is fast and reliable enough to automatically detect when we've truly cracked the cipher, and so can be used as a final check to decide